Cooking Quinoa in a Healthy Way Makes it Tasty and Simple

 Deluxe Quinoa Pudding (vegan & gluten-free) Recipe

-Deluxe Quinoa Pudding – This is an extra special quinoa pudding made from my favorite grain that as we now know is really a seed.
+Deluxe Quinoa Pudding – This is an extra special quinoa pudding made from my favorite grain that as we now know is a seed.
 You can simply cook it on top of the stove in a pot till it is the consistency you like, but baking it makes it extra yummy!
 The raisins and dried apricots add a very tasty sweetness.
 I love pecans and that is what for me makes it a deluxe pudding.
 You can use other nuts if you prefer.

 Quinoa Coconut Almond Porridge – Sugarless is a great breakfast.
 This quinoa porridge is more like having dessert for breakfast.
 It is high in protein and full of other important nutrients.